You want to apply Citizenship for adults

 If you have been sentenced to special care after a crime, the Swedish Migration Agency looks at what punishment you would normally receive for the crime.

 If you are a Nordic citizen, in some cases you can choose to file a notification to become a Swedish citizen.
-You must have lived in Sweden for at least five years.
+Then you must have lived in Sweden for at least five years.

 Citizenship for Nordic citizens

-If you work or have worked here, you must attach
+If you work or have worked, you must attach

 • a certificate of employment or employer’s certificate with information about the period of employment and terms of employment for the past five years